AbeyHurtis/FPGA-SoundGen-/README.md

 # Default Modes of operations
 ![alt_text](https://github.com/Abey12525/FPGA-SoundGen-/blob/main/TestBenchScreenShots/Defaults.PNG)

-# From the Defaults we can identify that the following information about WM8731
+# From the Default modes of operations we can identify that the following information about WM8731
 * Operating mode (WM8731) : I2S
 * Input Audio Data Bit Length : 24 bits
 * Data Clock (DACLRC) :